boldflight/BibleConverter/test_EPUB/output/judg.md

 ### Micah Makes His Own Religion

 [1] There was a man named Micah from the Ephraimite hill country.
 [2] He said to his mother, “You know the 1,100 pieces of silver which were stolen from you, about which I heard you pronounce a curse?
 Look here, I have the silver.
 I stole it, but now I am giving it back to you.”
-His mother said, “May the Lord reward you, my son!”
+His mother said, “May the **Lord** reward you, my son!”
-[3] When he gave back to his mother the 1,100 pieces of silver, his mother said, “I solemnly dedicate this silver to the Lord.
+[3] When he gave back to his mother the 1,100 pieces of silver, his mother said, “I solemnly dedicate this silver to the **Lord**.
 It will be for my son’s benefit.
 We will use it to make a carved image and a metal image.”
 [4] When he gave the silver back to his mother, she took 200 pieces of silver to a silversmith, who made them into a carved image and a metal image.
 She then put them in Micah’s house.
 [5] Now this man Micah owned a shrine.
 He made an ephod and some personal idols and hired one of his sons to serve as a priest.
 [6] In those days Israel had no king.
 Each man did what he considered to be right.